 The fund may from time to time invest a significant portion of its assets in the stocks of companies in various economic sectors, such as financials.
-The fund may invest, to a limited extent, in stocks of companies with larger total market capitalizations and other securities, including securities convertible into stocks.
+The fund may invest, to a limited extent, in stocks of companies with larger total market capitalizations (i.e., capitalizations above the upper end of the market capitalization range of the companies in the Russell 2500[®] Value Index at the time of purchase) and other securities, including securities convertible into stocks.
 The fund may invest up to 10% of its total assets in non-US securities, which may trade either within or outside the US.
+Non-US securities that trade within the US may include American Depositary Receipts and stocks of non-US issuers listed on US exchanges.